Haradasun: Racing record

 Haradasun won his only two-year-old start at Swan Hill by ten lengths.
-In his first start as a three-year-old, he impressively won the listed 1,200-metre Vain Stakes at Caulfield in Melbourne.
+In his first start as a three-year-old, he won the listed 1,200-metre Vain Stakes at Caulfield in Melbourne.
 In his next start, he lost to the reigning champion two-year-old, Miss Finland, in the HDF McNeil Quality, again at Caulfield over 1,200 metres.
-Haradasun looked to be a real contender for the 2006 Melbourne Spring Racing Carnival but his trainer, Tony Vasil, noticed he was slightly lame in one leg after he had cooled down one morning after track work.
-A series of X-rays were taken of his legs, all showing no problems except for the last one taken.
-This X-ray revealed a slight crack to a cannon bone and Haradasun was immediately spelled for three months.
+Haradasun looked to be a contender for the 2006 Melbourne Spring Racing Carnival, but his trainer, Tony Vasil, noticed he was slightly lame in one leg after he had cooled down one morning after track work.
+An X-ray revealed a slight crack to a cannon bone, and Haradasun was spelled for three months.
 He made a successful return to racing in 2007 Zeditave Stakes at listed level.

 Haradasun, ridden by Nash Rawiller, was defeated by the three-year-old filly Catechuchu in the Schweppes Stakes on Blue Diamond Stakes day at Caulfield in February 2007.
-In next month, he finished fourth to Miss Finland in the Australian Guineas, won the George Ryder Stakes at Rosehill in Sydney before winning the Group 1 Doncaster Handicap mile at Royal Randwick.
-He looked on track to win the Queen Elizabeth Stakes, but he was beaten into second place by two lengths by the Gai Waterhouse trained Desert War.
+He then finished fourth to Miss Finland in the Australian Guineas, won the George Ryder Stakes at Rosehill in Sydney, and won the Group 1 Doncaster Handicap mile at Royal Randwick.
+In the Queen Elizabeth Stakes, he was beaten into second place by two lengths by the Gai Waterhouse-trained Desert War.